Skip to content

 Building Your Safety Net

-Financial advisors recommend freelancers maintain a dedicated illness and incapacity fund separate from their general emergency fund, sized to cover 4–12 weeks of living expenses plus typical medical costs.
+A common practice among freelancers is to maintain a dedicated illness and incapacity fund separate from their general emergency fund, sized to cover 4–12 weeks of living expenses plus typical medical costs.

 What People Often Overlook